 Click on the build number of the current job.

-This will bring up the VSTS Build results window.
+This will bring up the Azure DevOps Build results window.
 Click the Applitools tab, and then, when the test is complete, you will see the main panel of the Applitools Test manager with the results of the current build loaded.